 But large conglomerates like Verizon and Comcast offer similar solutions AS WELL AS hosting/infrastructure and business email.
-This is certainly not a suggestion that every VAR in the telephony space should try and offer every solution provided by larger, better funded companies.
-It is, however, a suggestion that there is opportunity to package other complementary services in a way that helps stand out from such competition.
+This is certainly not a suggestion that every VAR in the telephony space should try and offer every solution provided by larger, better-funded companies.
+It is, however, a suggestion that there is an opportunity to package other complementary services in a way that helps stand out from such competition.
 In this scenario, imagine a VAR that, in addition to connectivity and telephony, a VAR offered application support around common small business software applications.
-Now, instead of being a connectivity provider facing competition from well-established companies, a differentiation is in place that establishes our example VAR as more of a small-business suite of services provider.
+Now, instead of being a connectivity provider facing competition from well-established companies, a differentiation is in place that establishes our example VAR as more of a small-business suite of the services provider.

 Translating Complementary Services to Growth

-Adding complementary services not only helps increase client retention and spend but also inherently establish a differentiation between your VAR business and those with whom you compete.
+Adding complementary services not only helps increase client retention and spend but also inherently establishes a differentiation between your VAR business and those with whom you compete.
 By combining different services together you are breaking convention and carving your own path.
 What types of services should your VAR be exploring?
 Consider the following ideas:

 - Infrastructure providers moving above the OS to provide application support or engineering expertise.